 system behavior by learning from present results and predicting future treatments for better response.
 Often, small response improvements may be made via large sample sizes.
 The experimental risk, however, is quite low because the trials are conducted in the near vicinity of an already satisfactory process.

-- Experiment: A test undertaken to make an improvement in a process or to learn previously unknown information.
+- Experiment: A test is undertaken to make an improvement in a process, or to learn previously unknown information.

 - Experimental error: Variation in response or outcome of virtually identical test conditions.
 This is also called residual error.

 - First-order: Refers to the power to which a factor appears in a model.
 If “X1” represents a factor and “B” is its factor effect, then the model: Y=B0+B1X1+B2X2+ε

 is first-order in both X1 and X2.
 First-order models cannot account for curvature or interaction.

 - Fractional: An adjective that means fewer experiments than the full design calls for.
 The three-factor designs shown below are two-level, half-fractional designs.

 - Full factorial: Describes experimental designs which contain all combinations of all levels of all factors.
 No possible treatment combinations are omitted.
 A two-level, three-factor full factorial design is shown below:

 - Inference space: The inference space is the operating range of the factors.
 It is where the factor’s range is used to infer an output to a setting not used in the design.
 Normally, it is assumed that the settings of the factors within the minimum and maximum

 experimental settings are acceptable levels to use in a prediction equation.
 For example, if factor A has low and high settings of five and ten units, it is reasonable to make predictions when the factor is at a setting of six.
 However, predictions at a value of thirteen cannot and should not be attempted because this setting is outside the region that was explored.
 (For a 2k design, a check for curvature should be done prior to assuming linearity between the high and low outputs.)